citronlegacy/ComfyUI-CitronNodes/README.md

 # ComfyUI-CitronNodes (ComfyUI Custom Node)

+Someday I'll include many useful node but right now there is only one node.
-A tiny node that outputs the current date, time, and datetime as strings.
+Get DateTime - A tiny node that outputs the current date, time, and datetime as strings.

 ## Install (manual)
 ```